kmoad/open-cravat-dxapp/open-cravat/Readme.md

 <li> Cancer relevance</li>
 </ul>

-To start, you can try a package of in silico prediction methods.
+To start, you can try a package of commonly used annotators, which includes:

+- gnomad3
+- clinvar
+- phylop
+- revel
+- dbsnp
+- encode_tfbs
+- ncer
+- go
+- cscape
+- dann

 Or jump right in and put together your own list of up to six annotators using our drop-down menus.
-To apply more than six annotators, you can supply a comma-seperated list of annotators in the text field.
+To use more than six annotators, you can supply a comma-seperated list of annotators in the `Annotators` text field.

 Such as: